dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 A profiler, such as [PerfView](https://github.com/Microsoft/perfview), can be used to find threads frequently added to the [Thread Pool](/windows/desktop/procthread/thread-pools).
 The `Microsoft-Windows-DotNETRuntime/ThreadPoolWorkerThread/Start` event indicates a thread added to the thread pool. <!--  For more information, see [async guidance docs](TBD-Link_To_Davifowl_Doc)  -->

-## Returning large collections
+## Return large collections

-A web page should not load an arbitrary number of rows.
-When returning a collection of objects consider whether it could lead to performance issues by determining if the design could produce the following symptoms.
+A web page shouldn't load an arbitrary number of rows.
+When returning a collection of objects, consider whether it could lead to performance issues.
+Determine if the design could produce the following symptoms:

-* OutOfMemoryException or high memory consumption
+* <xref:System.OutOfMemoryException> or high memory consumption
-* Thread pool starvation (see <IAsyncEnumerable> below)
+* Thread pool starvation (<xref:System.Collections.Generic.IAsyncEnumerable%601>)
 * Slow response times
-* Frequent Garbage Collection
+* Frequent garbage collection

-**Do** add pagination to mitigate these scenarios.
-Using page size and page index parameters developers should favor the design of returning a partial result.
-When an exhaustive result is required pagination should be used to asynchronously populate batches of results to avoid locking server resources.
+**Do** add pagination to mitigate the preceding scenarios.
+Using page size and page index parameters, developers should favor the design of returning a partial result.
+When an exhaustive result is required, pagination should be used to asynchronously populate batches of results to avoid locking server resources.

-### Return IEnumerable\<T> or IAsyncEnumerable\<T>
+### Return `IEnumerable<T>` or `IAsyncEnumerable<T>`

 Returning `IEnumerable<T>` from an action results in synchronous collection iteration by the serializer.
 The result is the blocking of calls and a potential for thread pool starvation.
 To avoid synchronous enumeration, use `ToListAsync` before returning the enumerable.